pnpm/pnpm/.changeset/modern-maps-unite.md

 "pnpm": patch
 ---

-Don't check the integrity of the store with the package version from the lockfile, when the package was updated.
+Don't check the integrity of the store with the package version from the lockfile, when the package was updated [#4580](https://github.com/pnpm/pnpm/pull/4580).